AllanWang/KAU/README.md

 ```

 And show it with `context.showChangelog(@XmlRes xmlRes: Int)`
+There is an optional `customize` argument to modify the builder before showing the changelog.

 As mentioned, blank items will be ignored, so feel free to create a bunch of empty lines to facilitate updating the items in the future.